 A company must also sign-up with FiMVO to be able to have their data in the Finnish Verification System.
 Read more about the details!

 Generally, no. It is the Marketing Authorisation Holder (MAH) who registers and enters an agreement with FiMVO.
 However, it can also be the representative of the MAH or the manufacturer who enters the agreement.
 In this case, the MAHs must be listed in Annex 2 of the agreement.

 Yes, you can still include an EAN code on the pack.
-Please note that the EAN code may not hold contradicting information with the 2D matrix.
+Please note that the EAN code must not hold contradicting information with the 2D matrix.
 E.g. the product code (GTIN) must be the same in both data carriers.

-When a pharmacy owner leaves its pharmacy, they should send us an inactivation request.
+When a pharmacy owner leaves their pharmacy, they should send us an inactivation request.
 If they take up a new pharmacy, they must fill out the new pharmacy's End User Contract, the End User Agreement, and send a copy of their pharmacy license, a minimum of 30 days before the new pharmacy begins operation.

 It is fundamental that any problems with the system must not disrupt delivery to the patient.
 The system has a buffering system, that will collect data if the system is not working.
-In emergencies a web based service can be used.

 If the buffering does not work either, the legislation grants the right to dispense the product if there are no other reasons to suspect a falsification (delegated regulation article 29) .